 1. Lion as a symbol of power

 The lion’s symbolism is that of regal stature, and many would argue that its connection with pride and power echoes the traits of a king.
 The symbol of power tied to the lion speaks of its powerful presence in nature as well as its mighty appearance.
+This symbolism stands even though tigers are stronger than lions.

 2. Lion as a symbol of pride